frida/frida-website/_i18n/en/_docs/stalker.md

 platform.
 On Linux (and Android) it uses the `ptrace` API (the same one used by GDB) to attach to the thread and read and write registers.
 But there are a host of complexities.
-On Linux, you cannot ptrace your own process (or indeed any in the same process group), so FRIDA creates a clone of the current process in its own process group and shares the same memory space.
+On Linux, you cannot ptrace your own process (or indeed any in the same process group), so Frida creates a clone of the current process in its own process group and shares the same memory space.
 It communicates with it using a UNIX socket.
 This cloned process acts as a debugger, reading the registers of the original target process and storing them in the shared memory